Benjo6/Research-Assignment_GraphQL/README.md

 ## How to Run the sample GraphQL program

-1. Run this command :
+1. Run this command : Add-Migration Initial

-2. Run this command :
+2. Run this command : Update-Database

 3. Change the DbConnection string